Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

    </dependencyManagement>
    ```

+<a name="azure-active-directory"></a>
 ## Azure Active Directory

 This Spring Boot Starter provides auto-configuration support for Spring Security in order to provide integration with Azure Active Directory for authentication.

 For examples of how to use the Azure Active Directory features that are provided by this starter, see <https://github.com/Microsoft/azure-spring-boot/tree/master/azure-spring-boot-samples/azure-active-directory-spring-boot-sample>.

-This starter differs from the default Spring Boot starter through the following changes to the *pom.xml* file:
+When you add this starter to a Spring Boot project, the following changes are made to the *pom.xml* file:

-* Adds the following property to `<properties>` element:
+* The following property is added to `<properties>` element:

    ```xml
    <properties>